jayjay-w/kopete/proposal.md

 * entry_id (int, primary key)
 * session_id (int) - Reference to the session, to group conversations
 * timestamp (text) - Date and time of the message
-* message (text) - the content of the message
+* message (text) - The content of the message in HTML format
-* is_html (bool) - Is this message HTML?
-If yes, we will try and parse it as such
+* contact_name (text) - Name of contact sending/receiving messahe
 * subject (text) - If applicable, the message subject
 * importance (text?)
 * background_coloe (text) - If applicable